 YouTube: PrettyWebz Media

-Photopea is another interesting alternative to Photoshop, and the great thing about it is that you don’t have to download any program to run it.
+Photopea is another interesting free alternative to Photoshop, and the great thing about it is that you don’t have to download any program to run it.

 The software is designed to support a myriad of file formats, like PSD.
 On top of that, Photopea offers a whole range of image enhancing and editing features that Photoshop does.